Don’t wait till it rains till you start building the ark

-Unabridged article from the Life section of the Annapolis Capital, Sunday, October 19, 2019
+by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday October 22, 2018

 Many in their bonus years will remember Michael Landon – the American TV actor (also screenwriter, director and producer) known for his role as Little Joe Cartwright in Bonanza as well as starring roles in Little House on the Prairie and Highway to Heaven.
 Landon, who passed away in his early 50s, once said “Whatever you want to do, do it now!
 There are only so many tomorrows.”

 I learned the same lesson from my own father.
 When I was middle school age, my father took up the accordion.
 My mother, who always supported my father 100 percent, slipped to somewhere around 98 percent when it came to my father’s accordion.
 My father – always excellent at reading marital signals – quickly retreated to the guest bedroom for his nightly accordion practice.

 Even so, my mother’s support level continued to dip, indicating the bedroom was still a room too close.
 So, my father, accordion in hand, retreated again, this time to a long-unused but refurbished coal bin in the basement.
 Still, the “music” seeped through the floor boards.

 After several months of practicing “Lady of Spain” and other accordion classics, he gave it up, returning to his longtime hobby: woodworking, which included a vacuum cleaner he used to clean up his workshop and his clothes before venturing back into the civilized areas of our home.
 There was peace in the house again.

 In the process, I learned the difference between what the Census Bureau calls “the head of household” versus “the boss of the household” to whom my father lovingly deferred.
 Indeed, once you left the car in the driveway, you entered a domain run by my mother.